 The first digit sets synth sound speed, the second sets synth sound length.
+0 = no change.
+The synth will be restarted if length is changed.

 5.18 Z: RandomiZe

 The Z command repeats the last non-Z command, adding a random number to the original command value.
 The Z value controls the maximum value of each digit to be added.